-- OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar. - NOVEMBER 1 Full draft of the Major Project must be submitted to the Project Supervisor. - DECEMBER 15 Project Supervisor must provide feedback to the student. - FEBRUARY 1 Final revisions must be complete and resubmitted to Project Supervisor for final approval. - FEBRUARY 15 Project Supervisor must provide final approval of the Major Project and authorization for presentation at Symposium Day as scheduled. - APRIL 30 Deadline for submission of final copy and abstract to ProQuest. - MAY 2 Deadline for Major Project Supervisor to register acceptance of submitted Project in ProQuest. - MAY COMMENCEMENT DAY
+- OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar. - JANUARY 1 Full draft of the Major Project must be submitted to the Project Supervisor. - FEBRUARY 1 Project Supervisor must provide feedback to the student. - MARCH 1 Penultimate draft submitted to Project Supervisor. - MARCH 15 Project Supervisor must provide final approval of the Major Project and authorization for presentation at Symposium Day as scheduled. - EARLY APRIL Presentation at DMin Symposium - APRIL 30 Deadline for submission of final copy and abstract to ProQuest. - MAY 2 Deadline for Major Project Supervisor to register acceptance of submitted Project in ProQuest. - MAY COMMENCEMENT DAY (usually first Saturday)